| Title: | Analyzing Wildlife Data with Detection Error |

 logical, see Details. |

-truncated = FALSE
+truncated = FALSE means that edr is unlimited

-EDR, and the function returns the truncated EDR given r
+EDR, and the function returns the truncated EDR given r.

-truncated = TRUE
+truncated = TRUE means that edr is truncated

-, and the function returns the unlimited EDR.
+EDR given r, and the function returns the unlimited EDR.

 A numeric vector with converted EDR values.